|Why is Ms Axe in Turkmenistan, which is not in Turkey?

-The round table was scheduled to begin at 0900 and Stan took an urgent client call, related to the deployment of our embryonic product.
-The call lasted to 1000.
+The round table was scheduled to begin at 0900 and Stan took an urgent client call, related to the deployment of our embryonic currency.
+The call lasted till 1000.
 So we had half an hour left....which was well used.

 - Stan apologized for the delay in his arrival due to the call.
 Stan did a root cause analysis (Stan is an engineer) as to why the call came thru in the first place, "for heaven sake".
 Stan noted that "I would not be getting calls like this if our product were not a piece of shit".

 - Stan then asked where Cynthia Axe is.
 He keeps abreast of Miss Axe, as it were.

 - Stan then spoke of the need for physical fitness and discussed changes in the parking policy.

 - Stan asked for questions.
 However due to the accents of our staff, Stan's main answer was "Can you repeat the question"?